Shamima Begum: Death of third child

-On 8 March 2023, Syrian Democratic Forces announced that Begum's son Jarrah, whose imminent birth had apparently motivated her desire to return to the UK, had died in hospital the previous day.
+On 8 March 2019, Syrian Democratic Forces announced that Begum's son Jarrah, whose imminent birth had apparently motivated her desire to return to the UK, had died in hospital the previous day.
 The cause of death was certified as pneumonia.
-The baby was buried in an unmarked grave outside of al-Roj.
+The baby was buried in an unmarked grave outside al-Roj.
 Former Shadow Home Secretary Diane Abbott and human rights lawyer Clive Stafford Smith criticised the UK government's decision to block Begum's return to the UK.

 A government spokesman said that, "The death of any child is tragic and deeply distressing for the family".
 Foreign Secretary Jeremy Hunt reiterated the position stated by Ben Wallace concerning risks to operatives who might be sent to recover her.
-He said "Shamima knew when she made the decision to join Daesh, she was going into a country where there was no embassy, there was no consular assistance, and I'm afraid those decisions, awful though it is, they do have consequences".
+He said, "Shamima knew when she made the decision to join Daesh, she was going into a country where there was no embassy, there was no consular assistance, and I'm afraid those decisions, awful though it is, they do have consequences".
 He said that the Foreign Office and the Department for International Development were trying to rescue IS brides and that the decisions to deprive individuals of UK citizenship were based on evidence.

 Legal case against the British Government

 In 2019, Begum was stripped of her UK citizenship by Sajid Javid while he was Home Secretary for the Conservative Party government.

-Making citizens stateless (without citizenship of any country) is unlawful under the British Nationality Act 1981, section 40 and is also contrary to the United Nations Convention on the Reduction of Statelessness, of which the UK is a signatory.
-Begum was born a British citizen under United Kingdom law as her father (despite having already left the UK) had indefinite leave to remain and so had the "settled in the United Kingdom" status that the British Nationality Act 1981 describes as being a satisfactory prerequisite to allow Begum to be born a British citizen.
+Making citizens stateless is unlawful under the British Nationality Act 1981, section 40, and is also contrary to the United Nations Convention on the Reduction of Statelessness, of which the UK is a signatory.
+Begum was born a British citizen under United Kingdom law, as her father (despite having already left the UK) had indefinite leave to remain and so had the "settled in the United Kingdom" status that the British Nationality Act 1981 describes as being a satisfactory prerequisite to allow Begum to be born a British citizen.
 However, the Special Immigration Appeals Commission found that as a matter of the Bangladeshi nationality law, Begum also holds Bangladeshi citizenship through her parents, under section 5 of the Citizenship Act, 1951.

 In April 2019, it was reported that Begum had been granted legal aid to fight the revocation of her British citizenship.
 Hunt described the Legal Aid Agency's decision as "very uncomfortable", but said that the UK is "a country that believes that people with limited means should have access to the resources of the state if they want to challenge the decisions the state has made about them".

-In May 2019, Bangladeshi Foreign Minister Abdul Momen repeated his position on Begum and added that if she entered Bangladesh she would face the death penalty due to the nation's "zero tolerance policy" towards terrorism.
+In May 2019, Bangladeshi Foreign Minister Abdul Momen repeated his position on Begum and added that if she entered Bangladesh, she would face the death penalty due to the nation's "zero tolerance policy" towards terrorism.